Chart Color Schemes

 Recent residential development output has been above average within Wangaratta when compared nationally

-The average construction value of these dwellings was $308,000.
-This year has seen $100.4 million in commercial approvals, indicating strong local business investment.
+The average expected construction cost of new dwellings is $308,000.
+In the current financial year, Wangaratta has seen $100.4 million in commercial approvals, suggesting strong local business investment.
 Compared to the rest of Victoria, Wangaratta has slightly more development activity, with 12.0% above the regional average per person over the five-year period.

-Recent construction comprises 76.0% detached houses and 24.0% medium and high-density housing, maintaining the area's traditional low density character.
-There are approximately 186 people per dwelling approval, indicating a low density market.
-Future projections suggest Wangaratta will add 4,524 residents by 2041.
-Building activity is keeping pace with these growth projections.
+This balance preserves reasonable buyer options while sustaining existing property demand.
+Recent construction in Wangaratta comprises 76.0% detached houses and 24.0% medium to high-density housing, maintaining the area's traditional low-density character with a focus on family homes.
+The location has approximately 186 people per dwelling approval, indicating a low-density market.
+Future projections estimate that Wangaratta will add 4,524 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Building activity is keeping pace with growth projections, though buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development